diegoandcontrol/UsersApp/README.md

 # Users App

-  * Manipulação da DOM com Js!
+ * DOM manipulation with JS!
-  * Utilizando LocalStorage para armazenar os dados!
+ * Using LocalStorage to store the data!